 Thankfully, there was a 3 Tilden to shoot, which my scanner alerted me to well before it was on its way (and this time I had some extra batteries on hand for when it inevitably died late in the day so I wouldn't be caught off guard again).
 At the recommendation of a friend, I decided to make my way to Palmer Line Junction.
 I hadn't yet gone there as the road there off of Miller was impassable by my car - much too rough and steep (so not a matter of just a bad road, my car physically couldn't do it.
 Thankfully I didn't try it!) but it was accessible by foot.
 So, after rolling down to Empire Junction, I parked up, got my stuff together, and made a short hike down to Palmer Line.

-The hike there I took the road my car couldn't take and I was very glad I didn't take the car there, as even on foot it's a tough grade.
+To make the short hike, I took the small dirt track road that I had decided to keep my car off of.
+I have to say, I was quite glad I decided to keep the car away from that road, as even on foot it's a pretty tough grade.
 One thing is for sure, this trip got me out in the environment much more than I usually do.
 Good change of pace.

 Palmer is a particularly good spot for signals, as there's two single-headed and one double-headed searchlight signal sets that make it up.
 Good rocks for climbing, nice rock cutouts - it's a great spot as a whole.